-I am a Senior Lecturer in English Language Teaching in the School of Languages and Applied Linguistics.
+I am a Senior Lecturer in English Language in the School of Languages and Applied Linguistics.
 I hold a BEd, MA in English literature (both Tribhuvan University, Nepal), MA TESOL (University of Lancaster) and EdD (The Open University).
+I am a Senior Fellow of the Higher Education Academy (SFHEA).
 Prior to coming to work at The Open University in 2006, I worked in Goldsmiths College, School of Oriental and African Studies (SOAS) and the School of Hygiene and Tropical Medicine.
 I taught as an English language teacher in secondary schools and worked as teacher educator in Nepal over 12 years.

 I have led or co-led a number of research projects.
 My research sits broadly within educational and applied linguistics, underpinned by Vygotskian sociocultural theory and systemic functional linguistics.
 In particular, my work has contributed to the field of academic literacy, language across the curriculum, assessment and educational technology mediated language teacher education in developing countries.
 In academic literacy and language across the curriculum, my key contributions have been understanding how dynamic assessment (a form of learning-oriented assessment) can support distance learners’ academic literacy development, how academic literacy contributes to learners’ progression in a discipline (e.g., science and early childhood studies) and how academic literacy embedded assessment can be designed to support distance learners effectively.
 These aspects are ongoing issues in higher education.
 Another key focus of my research has been investigating the impact of commercial language tests such as IELTS and TOEFL on different stakeholders in low economy countries (Bangladesh and Nepal).
 This work contributes to designing English language tests that are context-sensitive.
 Finally, my research in technology mediated language teacher education in developing countries has been within large donor-funded international development projects (e.g., English in Action in Bangladesh and Teacher Education through School-based Support India (TESS-India) in India).
 My key contribution is in the area of English language teacher professional development through mobile technologies in low-resourced contexts by developing research-led locally sensitive teacher professional development resources in Bangladesh.